WordPress/wporg-support-guidelines/guideline-05.md

-## Do Not Offer to Pay for Help
+## Do Not Offer to Work For Hire

+Don’t offer to work for hire in replies on these forums.
+Help on the forums should be given freely, as in beer.

+The [WP Jobs](http://jobs.wordpress.net/) board is available for those seeking to find jobs.

-Any thread that offers any service for money can be closed at any time.
-We are not against paid services but these forums are not the right place for them.
+We believe that people should be able to make a living based on WordPress, but the support forums are not the appropriate place for that.

-People may seek professional WordPress support from [WP Jobs](http://jobs.wordpress.net/).